Top 10 Hospitals Implementing Epic EHR

 Epic is the largest provider of EHR systems in the United States, accounting for more than 30 percent of all inpatient and ambulatory systems.
-As hospitals and care facilities continue to utilize electronic data sharing, and hospitals adopt multiple systems across departments, there could be greater incentive for smaller companies to market less-comprehensive niche products to fill gaps in service.
+As hospitals and care facilities continue to utilize electronic data sharing, and hospitals implement multiple EHR systems across inpatient and ambulatory departments, there could be a greater incentive for smaller companies to market less-comprehensive niche products to fill gaps in service.

 On October 9, Sentara Healthcare transitioned its 11th hospital to a new e-care technology that will enable use of an Epic-based electronic health record (EHR) system.
 Sentara providers will have the capability to share patient data across departments, throughout the network, and with patients.
 The shift cost approximately $18 million over two years, and is one of 12 hospitals Sentara will be transitioning.
 The Sentara network consists of 15 hospitals, as well as 11 ambulatory surgery centers (ASCs), 45 imaging centers, 10 skilled nursing facilities (SNFs), and more according to Definitive Healthcare data.

-Top 10 Hospitals Using Epic by Number of Staffed Beds
+Top 10 Hospitals Using Epic EHR by Staffed Beds